1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 Restore the CFG Database Dumps
 ==============================

-To restore the database dumps as a new database, we simply run a ``DUPLICATE DATABASE ...`` command within RMAN, while conneted *only* to the ``AZSTG01`` database as the auxiliary database:
+To restore the database dumps as a new database, we simply run a ``DUPLICATE DATABASE ...`` command within RMAN, while connected *only* to the ``AZSTG01`` database as the auxiliary database:

 ..  code-block:: none